Link back to the Teacher’s Guide Table of Contents

 - List and describe the phases of mitosis.

 Note that you can find objectives and teaching tips for cell cycle regulation (topic 4.7) below in week 14.

 Cell Division tutorials on Learn-Biology.com

-Cell Division Labs and other Activities
+Cell Division Labs and Other Activities

 The “classic” lab about cell division involves examining onion root tips.
 You can do this with prepared slides (that you can get from supply houses like Carolina Biological or Flinn Scientific), or you can grow your own.
 You can start with green onions from any supermarket.
-In that case, you can run a true experiment, exposing half of the plants to some substance (the experimental variable) and keep the other half as a control.
-Then you do root tip squashes, and compare the number of cells in interphase, prophase, metaphase, anaphase, and telophase.
+In that case, you can run a true experiment, exposing half of the plants to some substance (the experimental variable) and keeping the other half as a control.
+Then you do root tip squashes and compare the number of cells in interphase, prophase, metaphase, anaphase, and telophase.